 Carrier screening is usually requested by a doctor, obstetrician, fertility specialist, midwife or genetic counsellor.
 They will fill out a test request form that you take to your local pathology collection centre for the blood test.
 The genetic testing will be done in a specialist laboratory.

 Make sure you tell the person who is ordering the test if you have a family history of a genetic condition, so they can order the most appropriate test.

 In Australia, carrier status screening can cost several hundred dollars per person.
 You cannot claim any of the money back on Medicare.
 Some private health funds will pay part of the cost if you have a family history of some genetic diseases.

 You will normally get the test results back in 2 to 4 weeks.
 If both you and your partner are carriers of a faulty gene, it does not mean your baby will definitely be affected.

 You can talk to your doctor or a genetic counsellor about the best course of action.
-This might involve more tests, IVF if you are not already pregnant, or tests in early pregnancy such as chronic villus sampling (CVS) or amniocentesis.
+This might involve more tests, IVF if you are not already pregnant, or tests in early pregnancy such as the non-ivasive pre-natal blood test (NIPT) chronic villus sampling (CVS) or amniocentesis.